The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-- Travatan drops is for use in the eye only.
+- Travatan Drops are for use in the eye only.
 Do not get it in your nose or mouth.

-- Do NOT use more than the recommended dose without checking with your doctor.
+- Do NOT use more than the recommended dose or use more often than you were told without checking with your doctor.

-- Travatan drops should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Travatan Drops should not be used in CHILDREN younger than 16 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using Travatan drops while you are pregnant.
-It is not known if Travatan drops is found in breast milk.
-If you are or will be breast-feeding while you use Travatan drops, check with your doctor.
+You will need to discuss the benefits and risks of using Travatan Drops while you are pregnant.
+It is not known if this medicine is found in breast milk.
+If you are or will be breast-feeding while you use Travatan Drops, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: